Below are some of the key changes employers will need to make as a result of the agreement:

 - Employers and host organisations must ensure that rotas are revised to meet the new limits on hours and safeguards on rest.
 See our rota rules at a glance document and our factsheet on safety limits and rest for further support.

 - Employers to start the process for appointment of champions of flexible training.
 NHS Employers and the British Medical Association (BMA) have committed to jointly produce guidance relating to support employers with the implementation.
-This guidance will be available from November 2019.
+This guidance will be available in due course.

 - Employers must ensure that the £1000 Less Than Full Time (LTFT) allowance is applied to all eligible LTFT trainees.